youar/upm-xrremote/Assets/README.md

 <details><summary>Image Recognition</summary>

 This system will utilize the reference library that is slotted on your `ARTrackedImageManager` component.
 For accurate identification of recognized images, use a unique 'Name' identifier for each entry in your `ReferenceImageLibrary`.
+In some instances, for appropriate detection of image, the 'Non Power of 2' setting on the texture must be set to 'None'.

 Please note, due to Unity imposed constriction on the `MutableRuntimeReferenceImageLibrary` class, only certain Texture Formats are currently supported.